-For three weeks, mid-June to mid-July, you will work on a crew with seven other youth and two crew leaders.
-You and your crew will camp in state parks, national parks, forest service parks, and so forth.
+Working together on a on a crew of 4-8 members and two crew leaders.
+If it is a residential program you and your crew will camp in local, state, or national parks, or on forest service land.
 Depending on the needs of local community and organizations, projects include:

 - building and restoring trails;

 - removing invasive species and restoring habitats;